Alef2020/WP4/README.md

-This is used for all calculations on WP4 for the MERCY mission
+This is used for all calculations on WP4 for the MERCY mission.
+Please follow the variable definition convention and add comments to your code.